 In this post, I will show you the most important ingredients you need in order to succeed in your online article writing business.
 Never mind if your online article writing exercise is simply a hobby.
 The same rules apply.

 But first, let me tell you a secret.
 Here it is.

-Even though I’ve been teaching essay writing techniques to students at the post-secondary level for more than a decade now, I must confess that I felt like fish out of water when I first started writing articles for an online audience.
+Even though I’ve been teaching essay writing techniques to students at the secondary and post-secondary level for more than two decades now, I must confess that I felt like fish out of water when I first started writing articles for an online audience.

 This post first appeared on my erstwhile FREE WordPress.com blog.
 It was re-blogged several times on that platform.
 Just in case you found it somewhere else.
 Thank you very much.